-On May 23, 2019 The Greeley Company held a national online seminar covering the Physician Burnout Epidemic.
+On May 23, 2019 The Greeley Company held a national online webcast covering the Physician Burnout Epidemic.
 (View this free webinar.)

 This post is an insightful Q&A with Greeley’s Chief Medical Officer, Dr. Rick Sheff, on his approach to addressing physician burnout.